 Comment Section: this is pretty cool, you can enable a click to show comments or elect to always show them.
 See the demo for an example.

-Now the featured posts header
+Now the header of the featured post

 Rather than having to embed a shortcode in a post or indeed in a page and such, you can activate or deactivate what Array calls the “Hero Header”.
 This was in fairness another thing that caught my eye and prompted me to email Array about reviewing the Paperback theme.
 You see the image above?
 Now see the image below:

 See the difference?
-Well quite frankly it’s kind of sexy.
+Well, quite frankly it’s kind of sexy.
 I love this, I really do.
 The minute you activate it and you choose the “Feature Post Category” to display you are greeted with the above.

-A well designed and well executed hero header.
+A well designed and well-executed hero header.
 Great typography thanks to the Typekit integration and a well laid out featured post.
 Not only that but you have a selection of other featured posts from the same category all displayed underneath the most recent one!

 You can also choose to change the opacity here as well.
 This option and indeed the size option are both used on single post pages.
-See below for changes I mage, very quickly might I add.
+See below for changes Image, very quickly might I add.

 Color changes and tweaks

-If you feel inclined you can of course make changes to certain aspects of the theme itself from a color point of view.
+If you feel inclined you can, of course, make changes to certain aspects of the theme itself from a color point of view.
 Again this is available in the native customizer so fill your boots.
 Although in fairness why you would want to when it looks as good as it does out of the box so to speak.